No down payment: Navy Federal

 The USDA mortgage comes from a bank, and there is no mortgage insurance.
-Instead, the USDA levies a 2 percent upfront guarantee fee, which can be rolled into the loan amount, and an annual guarantee fee of 0.5 percent of the loan balance.
+Instead, the USDA levies a 2% upfront guarantee fee, which can be rolled into the loan amount, and an annual guarantee fee of 0.5% of the loan balance.

 Low down payment: Mortgage insurance

-Qualified borrowers can make down payments as low as 3 percent with private mortgage insurance, or PMI.
-For most borrowers, PMI costs less than FHA mortgage insurance (described in the next slide).
+Qualified borrowers can make down payments as low as 3% with private mortgage insurance, or PMI.
+For most borrowers, PMI costs less than FHA mortgage insurance.
 But PMI has stricter credit requirements.

 Low down payment: FHA

-With a minimum down payment of 3.5 percent, the FHA is the low-down option that's available to people with imperfect credit histories.
+With a minimum down payment of 3.5%, the FHA is the low-down-payment option that's available to people with imperfect credit histories.

-Losses to the insurance fund compelled the FHA to hike rates.
-The FHA charges an upfront premium of 1.75 percent of the mortgage amount.
-On a loan with the minimum down payment, there's an annual premium of 1.25 percent of the mortgage amount, or $1,250 a year for each $100,000 borrowed -- a little over $100 a month.
+The FHA charges an upfront premium of 1.75% of the mortgage amount.
+On a 30-year loan with the minimum down payment, there's an annual premium of 0.85% of the mortgage amount, or $850 a year for each $100,000 borrowed -- about $71 a month.